Updated: Jul 4

-This document applies to presses which have two or more slides moving in the same angular orientations, e.g. a press which has inner and outer slides.
+This document applies to presses that have two or more slides moving in the same angular orientations, e.g. a press that has inner and outer slides.

 c) transmit energy to impart press slide motion by using a linear motor mechanism(s).